fahadbuddy/lazy-dev-snippets/log4j.md

 log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.
 ```

-then the following simple line will help you.
+then the following sample will help you.

 ```Java
 public class MyClass {